'I was so shocked': Cori 'Coco' Gauff says of her win against childhood idol Venus Williams

 But the 15-year-old tennis star hadn't expected to deliver her prepared remarks as the winner of the match.

+"I know I say I always have belief in myself, but you know, you can see in my reaction after the match, I was so shocked, and that was definitely a really good moment," she said.

-She said competing against her role model made her "excited" rather than nervous.
-She assumed she would be playing one of the Williams sisters, but it didn't fully hit her that she was playing Venus until she saw the lineup on the Wimbledon app, Gauff said.
+Competing against her role model made her "excited" rather than nervous, Gauff said.
+She assumed she would be playing one of the Williams sisters, but it didn't fully hit her that she was playing Venus until she saw the lineup on the Wimbledon app, she said.

 Much about Gauff's meteoric rise in the world of tennis at Wimbledon is shocking to her.
-The 15-year-old earned a wildcard spot at the tournament, and made it to the fourth round before Simona Halep, the world's No. 7-ranked women's singles player, defeated her 6-3, 6-3 on Monday.
+The teenager earned a wild-card spot at the tournament, and made it to the fourth round before Simona Halep, the world's No. 7-ranked women's singles player, defeated her 6-3, 6-3 Monday.

 "I don’t think I’ll ever believe it to be honest," she said.